 Fairlight church stands on the cliffs east of Hastings, its tower a landmark for shipping.
 Its small and aisleless predecessor, shown on the Sharpe Collection drawing (1797), had a heavily buttressed west tower with a pyramid.
 The nave looks C12 and two lancets on the side of the tower away from the sea (Horsfield I p466) suggest it was C13.
-Sir Stephen Glynne (during an undated visit) noted other lancets and thought the plain, pointed chancel arch was C13 (SNQ 16 (May 1966) p246) as well.
-However, as it was partly brick, it is likely to have been altered at the very least.
+Sir Stephen Glynne (who visited before 1840) noted other lancets and described a plain, pointed chancel arch which must also have been C13 (SRS 101 p117).
 There was apparently much brickwork elsewhere and the east window looks post-Reformation.
 On the north side of the nave was a gallery (1 p246).

 The sea air was prized in early Victorian times and new houses were built; many of their occupants, including Cecil Rhodes’s parents and Richard D’Oyley Carte, founder of the Savoy Hotel and patron of Gilbert and Sullivan, are buried in the churchyard.
 The old church was in poor condition and too small.
 An etching by Nibbs (in his 1874 volume), undated but almost certainly made after the replacement of the church, shows alarming cracks in the tower.
 Designs for a new one by T Little were exhibited at the Royal Academy in 1845 (Graves) and his reasonably competent church, faced in greyish local stone, has steep roofs and lancets, as does the flat-topped north tower with a prominent stair-turret.
 Only the geometrical tracery of the west window is more ambitious.
 In the plain interior, carving is limited to the chancel arch and the rere-arch of the east triplet, which has shafts with rings.